thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

 {% assign creatingEntityAliasCE = '
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-1-ce.png,
         title: Enter edit mode.
-Click on the pencil button in the bottom right corner.
+Click on the pencil button in the bottom right corner;
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-2-ce.png,
         title: Click the "Entity Aliases" icon in the top right part of the screen.
-You will see an empty list of Entity aliases.
+You will see an empty list of Entity aliases;
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-3-ce.png,
-        title: Click "Add alias".
+        title: Click "Add alias";
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-4-ce.png,
-        title: Enter an alias name (for example, 'My Device').
-Choose 'Single entity' as the Filter type, select 'Device' for Type, and begin typing 'My New' to trigger autocomplete suggestions.
+        title: Enter an alias name (for example, "My Device").
+Choose "Single entity" as the Filter type, select "Device" for Type, and begin typing "My New" to trigger autocomplete suggestions;
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-5-ce.png,
-        title: Click "Add" and then "Save".
+        title: Click "Add" and then "Save";
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-6-ce.png,
         title: Finally, click "Apply changes" in the dashboard editor to save the changes.
 Then you should enter edit mode again.